GitHub Actions

 1. Add a Secret Token for Automation

 Before you can effectively implement automation, it is necessary to add a secret token to your GitHub repository or organization.
-This token will enable the CI (Continuous Integration) to deploy to your satellite.
+This token will enable the CI (Continuous Integration) to interact with your satellite.

 Follow the steps below to generate a new controller: